Let’s talk about Day of the Dead food!

 One of the things that we used to do all the time (that I want to get back to doing) is to pair up our learning or theme lesson with a fun cooking project.

-This bread is a dense, plain-ish bread.
-However, since it had some orange zest in it, we thought it would yummy with an addition of chopped fresh cranberries.
-And, it did not disappoint!
+Since the recipe has some orange zest in it, we thought it would yummy with an addition of chopped fresh cranberries (and give it a little extra fall/holiday-ish kick).

-Just be aware that this traditional bread does not contain cranberries.
+Just be aware that this traditional Day of the Dead bread does not contain cranberries.

 YOU MAY ALSO LIKE : DAY OF THE DEAD ACTIVITIES

-How to Make Day of the Dead Bread
+DAY OF THE DEAD FOOD : How to Make Day of the Dead Bread